April 2025

 HIV is a virus that attacks the immune system, leading to increased susceptibility to infections and diseases.
 Early diagnosis and treatment are essential for preventing the progression of HIV, improving health outcomes, and reducing the risk of transmission to others.
 Individuals must get tested regularly for HIV, especially if they engage in behaviors that may put them at risk of infection.
 With timely intervention and proper medical care, HIV can be managed effectively, allowing individuals to live fulfilling lives while reducing the impact of the virus on both individuals and communities.

-In 2021, there were an estimated 32,100 new HIV infections in the U.S. This marked a 12% decrease from 2017 when there were 36,500 new infections.
-Additionally, in 2021, 36,136 individuals in the U.S. and six dependent areas received an HIV diagnosis.
 The global number of people living with HIV/AIDS dramatically influences the demand for HIV medications, such as antiretroviral therapy (ART).
 As the number of people with HIV increases, so does the need for these drugs to manage the virus and maintain individuals' health.

 As the number of people with HIV increases, more people will need access to treatment to help them live longer and healthier lives.
 These drugs don't just help individuals—they also help to slow down the spread of HIV in communities.
 When more people have access to HIV drugs, it can also help reduce the stigma surrounding HIV/AIDS.
 People are more likely to get tested and seek treatment if they know effective drugs are available.
 This can lead to earlier diagnosis and better outcomes for those living with HIV.